 To contribute packages to Conan-center, read the conan-center guide for more information.

 6.1.2 Bintray Community Repositories

 There are a number of popular community repositories that may be of interest for Conan users for retrieving open source packages.
-A number of these repositories are not affiliated with the Conan team.
+These repositories are not affiliated with the Conan team.

 Bincrafters